protonemedia/inertiajs-tables-laravel-query-builder/README.md

 #### Multiple tables per page

 You may want to use more than one table component per page.
-Displaying the data is easy, but using features like filtering, sorting, and pagination require a slightly different setup.
-For example, by default, the `page` query key is used for paginating to data set, but now you want two different keys for both tables.
-Luckily, this package takes care of that, and even provides a helper method to support Spatie's query package.
+Displaying the data is easy, but using features like filtering, sorting, and pagination requires a slightly different setup.
+For example, by default, the `page` query key is used for paginating the data set, but now you want two different keys for each table.
+Luckily, this package takes care of that and even provides a helper method to support Spatie's query package.
 To get this to work, you need to *name* your tables.

 Let's take a look at Spatie's `QueryBuilder`.
-In this example, there's a table for the companies, and a table for the users.
+In this example, there's a table for the companies and a table for the users.
 We name the tables accordingly.
 So first, call the static `updateQueryBuilderParameters` method to tell the package to use a different set of query parameters.
 Now, `filter` becomes `companies_filter`, `column` becomes `companies_column`, and so forth.
 Secondly, change the `pageName` of the database paginator.

 ```php
 InertiaTable::updateQueryBuilderParameters('companies');